-Finally, there are 4 major rivers with hydro-electric generating stations where significant numbers of hatchery fish are being released to mitigate against the loss of wild salmon i.e. the Liffey, Lee, Shannon and Erne (Table 5).
+Amongst the stocks being assessed are 59 small river stocks where the most recent annual average rod catch has been less than 10 salmon, making a direct assessment difficult.
+Therefore, the majority are assumed to be failing to meet Conservation Limits.
+Although these are insignificant fisheries (accounting for less than 0,5% of the total national rod catch when combined), their stocks are important as spawning populations in their own right which must be maintained for biodiversity as required under the EU Habitats Directive.
+The Standing Scientific Committee advise that additional information should be made available to assess stock status relative to their Conservation Limits for these small rivers.
+Finally, there are 4 major rivers with hydro-electric generating stations where significant numbers of hatchery fish have been or are being released to mitigate against the loss of wild salmon i.e. the Liffey, Lee, Shannon and Erne (Table 5).
 The stocks in the areas above the impoundments are significantly below their Conservation Limits and following the scientific advice already provided for other rivers, there should be no harvest fisheries on wild salmon in these specific rivers.
 However, it is also recognised that the release of so many hatchery reared salmon has resulted in fishery opportunities within these rivers for these stocks.
-The Standing Scientific Committee has met with the DCENR and its agencies (Regional Fisheries and Central Fisheries Boards, the Marine Institute, BIM,) as well as the Dept. of the Environment (NPWS) and ESB to review the objectives behind these hatchery programmes.
-In the main, the consensus view is that the primary objective of the hatchery programmes is to reestablish self-sustaining salmon populations in these rivers (which has not to date been achieved).
+The Standing Scientific Committee has met with the DCENR and its agencies (Regional Fisheries and Central Fisheries Boards, the Marine Institute, BIM.) as well as the Dept. of the Environment (NPWS) and ESB to review the objectives behind these hatchery programmes.
+In the main, the consensus view is that the primary objective of the hatchery programmes is to re-establish self-sustaining salmon populations in these rivers (which has not to date been achieved).
 Therefore, restoration programmes should be given precedence until such time as significant improvements to generation of self-sustaining runs of salmon above these impoundments has been made within the context of agreed restoration plans.
 In this regard, issues relating to the suitability of hatchery reared stocks for rebuilding wild stocks need to be addressed and the possible negative effects of allowing hatchery fish to interbreed with the small remaining populations of wild or at "established" salmon populations in these rivers also needs to be considered.